Central Virginia

 I'm just interested in

-The fastest way for us to access a consultant that is going to be able to support us on this grant is to be able to go through TRPTs on the call.
+The fastest way for us to access a consultant that is going to be able to support us on this grant is to be able to go through DRPTs on the call.

 Having said that, the consultant will be coming back to this group, I assume, making presentations.